windwardapps/covid19-hawaii/README.md

+# COVID-19 Scenarios Hawaii

+This project was adapted from https://github.com/neherlab/covid19_scenarios to show Hawaii specific information.

 # COVID-19 Scenarios

 > Tool that models hospital demand during COVID-19 outbreak

 ### Parameters

 Parameters fall into three different categories

-  * population parameters
+- population parameters
-  * epidemiological parameters
+- epidemiological parameters
-  * clinical parameters
+- clinical parameters

 Most parameters can be adjust in the tool and for many of them we provide presets.
 The presets for populations can be found in the file [data/populationData.tsv](data/populationData.tsv).
 For administrative divisions below the level of countries, our convention is to prefix the name with the two letter country code as in `CH-Zürich`.

 ### Development